-- NOTES: 1.
-The SWAP button will only operate when SINGLE PIP mode or split mode PIP is chosen. - 2.
+- NOTE: 1.
+The SWAP button will only operate when SINGLE PIP mode is chosen. - 2.
 The SWAP function will not operate if ANT B input is set as the main channel (ANT B input cannot be displayed as a sub-picture.)